 In early 1928, with the help of his future father-in-law, the Dublin furniture maker Nathan Levine, Victor leased an upstairs room at 28 South Anne Street for a picture selling and framing business, later also taking over the ground floor.
 Grandly titled the Victor Waddington Galleries, it stocked cheap, low grade paintings with most of the profits coming from framing paintings and photographs, and from restoring paintings.
 He targeted customers normally priced out of art by selling drawings by well-known artists and prints of famous works.
 Similarly, he allowed free admission and provided free programmes for the regular ten-day exhibitions of Irish and foreign artists staged in his gallery from 1929.
 In January 1931 he married Zelda Levine.
 They had three sons and settled in Victoria Road, Rathgar, in 1935.

 By then he was moving into better quality paintings as well as sculpture and ceramics.
 He opened a second branch in Nassau Street in 1937 and established a pottery studio in Kilkenny with Peter Brennan around 1940.
 Having little appreciation for the avant-garde art emanating from Paris, he dealt mainly in conventional paintings of rural Irish folk scenes and landscapes by established academic artists like Seán Keating (qv), Douglas Alexander and Seán O'Sullivan (qv).
-He sought to develop the small Irish art market by taking a stall at the RDS during the annual Spring Show and by organising exhibitions in the provinces, including annual exhibitions in Limerick from 1935 and in Cork from 1940.
+He sought to develop the small Irish art market by taking a stall at the Royal Dublin Society (RDS) during the annual Spring Show and by organising exhibitions in the provinces, including annual exhibitions in Limerick from 1935 and in Cork from 1940.
 He also exhibited young unknowns in his gallery.
 In early 1939 he went to New York where he arranged the showing in the Hotel Astor of 270 works by twenty Irish artists, mostly appealing to American views of Ireland as a rural idyll.

 He prospered during the period of the second world war, as strict economic controls left the wealthy with little except art to spend on or invest in.
 In September 1941 he opened a proper gallery on larger premises at 8 South Anne Street, which was praised for its widening vista effect and its natural and artificial lighting.
 The attractiveness of the venue was enhanced by subsequent renovations.
 Later he closed his Nassau Street branch and used 28 South Anne Street for framing and print selling, leaving 8 South Anne Street as his gallery.